 - File phase_rabi_0110.png phase_rabi_0110.png added

 sweeping both in qubit pulse amplitude and qubit pulse frequency

 Observing an oscillation on the magnitude axis (when observing the rdout magnitude)

 and an oscillation on the pulse-length axis (when observing the rdout phase)

 Repeating the same measurement with a better resolution and longer pulse length

-#11 Updated by Silvia Zorzetti about 1 month ago
+#11 Updated by Silvia Zorzetti 3 months ago

 I think we got the Rabi oscillation.
 Please see the following plot.